 *In order to meet the academic standards of MIAEH, Students must achieve a grade of B- or higher in all required courses (ie: all MIEH and SPHL courses).
 Failure to meet this requirement will result in the need for a student to retake a course in which they earn a C+ or lower.

 Graduates with an MPH in Environmental Health Sciences will be able to:

-- Identify and apply appropriate, state of the art, approaches for assessing, preventing, and controlling environmental and occupational hazards that pose risks to human health and safety.
+- Assess environmental and occupational hazards that pose a risk to human health and safety.

 - Identify vulnerable populations and develop and apply risk management and risk communication approaches that address issues of environmental justice and equity.